kapitaali/greenpass/README.md

-# Greenpass decoders in various languages
+# Greenpass implementations in various languages

 Playing around with DGC.
-Implementing the decoder in various langauges.
+Implementing the encoder/decoder in various langauges.